Kevin Ingram (bond trader): Arrest and sentencing

 At the Embassy Suites, Ingram introduced Stoltz to Walter Kapij, a business associate and golfing companion, who would pilot a Learjet parked at a nearby private airport.
 They obtained the $2.2 million contained in two suitcases from Stoltz.
 Within an envelope, Ingram was handed a paper containing the name and address of the contact, along with his photo, who was staying at the Royal Lancaster Hotel in London.
 On June 12, 2001, Ingram and Kapij were arrested in Fort Lauderdale under suspicions of money laundering.
 Ingram was later released on a $250,000 bond.
 As part of his bail condition, Ingram surrendered his real estate, his boat, and his 1996 Porsche vehicle.

 News of Ingram's arrest had shocked his former colleagues at Goldman Sachs and Deutsche Bank.
 Corzine told The New York Times that Ingram's arrest was "a tragedy...
 When I found out, I was shocked.
 People recruited him and brought him into the business.
 I'm disappointed."
 One banker told the New York Observer: "I literally spat my coffee across the table when I read the story."

 In July 2001, Ingram was indicted on federal charges of money laundering.
 Apart from the attempted laundering of $2.2 million, federal authorities accused Ingram of laundering $350,000 in 1999.
 Ingram was expected to face up to 10 years in prison.
 In August 2001, Ingram pled guilty to the charge.
 As part of his plea agreement, Ingram agreed to reimburse the U.S. government $185,000 and to testify against Moshen and Malik.
 On November 30, Ingram was sentenced to eighteen months in federal prison, and ordered to pay a $20,000 fine.
 After the sentencing, Ingram offered a brief apology, stating he was sorry he had disappointed his family.
 He was released from prison in 2004.

+Following his prison release, Ingram returned to working in finance and has made investments in the legalized cannabis industry.

 Personal life

-In September 1998, Ingram married Deann, a fashion model, who was nicknamed "Sparkle".
+During his studies at Stanford, Ingram married Aleta Hayes, but a close friend recalled the marriage lasted about a year.
+In 1988, Ingram next married Demetra Harrison, a Goldman Sachs back-office accountant, in which they had one son.
+They were divorced by 1996.
+Before he married Harrison, Ingram had another son with a woman he once lived with in Brooklyn.
+In September 1998, Ingram married Deann Absolam, a fashion model, who was nicknamed "Sparkle".
 During his trial conviction hearings, the couple had filed for divorce.
-Following his release from prison, Ingram returned to working in finance and has made investments in the legalized cannabis industry.